-Results for the year ended 31 December 2021
+Results for the year ended 31 December 2022

-The Company's income for the year was USD5,324,961, which represented a decrease of 7.1% as compared to the previous year.
-COVID has had an impact on our fundraising events.
+The Company's income for the year was USD5,155,865, which represented a decrease of 3% as compared to the previous year.
 The organisation continues to seek out and secure support from a diverse group of donors, however the reliance of the organisation upon voluntary contributions from third parties means the Company remains exposed to changes in donor priorities and scope in addition to regional and global economic trends.

-The Company's operating expenses for the year were USD4,975,997, which is a decrease of approximately 20.7% as compared to the previous year.
+The Company's operating expenses for the year were USD4,838,364, which is a comparable with the previous year.

-The surplus for the year was USD348,964 compared to a deficit of USD547,168 in 2020.
-The surplus for the year is comprised of a USD214,426 net reduction in fixed assets and a USD563,390 operational surplus.
+The surplus for the year was USD317,501 compared to restated surplus of USD472,099 in 2021.
+The surplus for the year is comprised of a USD296,936 net reduction in property, plant and equipment and a USD614,437 operational surplus.